 In TranslatePress, we’re detecting AJAX strings and you can translate them just like a normal string.
 But that’s not where the magic happens.
-So let’s get a closer look at how we’ve actually implemented this.
+So let’s get a closer look at how we have actually implemented this.

-The trick to translate AJAX strings in WordPress is using the same functionality for AJAX loaded content as for a normal page load.
+The trick to translating AJAX strings in WordPress is using the same functionality for AJAX-loaded content as for a normal page load.

-We’re just translating the content as long as it’s HTML.
+We’re just translating the content as long as it is HTML.

-So it’s a good chance those strings will appear already translated from .po files for a lot of plugins.
+So there’s a good chance that all those strings will appear already translated from .po files for a lot of plugins.

-By translating AJAX requests on the php side of things, we didn’t have to have two parsers (both php and js).
-So more code reuse, less complexity and hopefully less bugs.
+By translating AJAX requests on the PHP side of things, we didn’t have to have two parsers (both PHP and JS).
+So more code reuse, less complexity, and hopefully fewer bugs.

-We still have a JS dom chang listener that tracks down text changes that are not AJAX requests, but that’s a discussion for another time.
-It’s doing things a bit differently compared to the php parser so it’s while we do have to manage extra code that conceptually does the same thing, it has a lot less impact on the entire experience as a hole.
+We still have a JS DOM change listener that tracks down text changes that are not AJAX requests, but that’s a discussion for another time.
+It’s doing things a bit differently compared to the PHP parser so while we do have to manage extra code that conceptually does the same thing, it has a lot less impact on the entire experience as a whole.

-So this is it.
-TranslatePress was designed from the get go to allow you to translate everything from the same simple interface.
-AJAX translation was a big item on our todo list and we’re really happy how it turned out.
-So start translating those AJAX driven interfaces today.
+This pretty much sums it up.
+TranslatePress was designed from the get-go to allow you to translate everything from the same simple interface.
+AJAX translation was a big item on our to-do list and we’re really happy with how it turned out.
+So start translating those AJAX-driven interfaces today.